Idempotents and homology of diagram algebras

 \begin{proof}[Proof of Theorem \ref{subalgebraOfBrauer}] We are given $\ell, m$ with $0 \leq \ell \leq m \leq n-1$, and $A$, a subalgebra of $\rook \Brauer_n(\delta, \varepsilon)$, such that \begin{itemize} \item as an $R$-module, $A$ is free on a subset of the rook-Brauer $n$-diagrams, and \item for $i$ in the range $\ell \leq i \leq m$, whenever $A$ contains at least one diagram with some right link state $p \in P_i$, then $A$ contains an idempotent $e_p$ such that in $A$ we have equality of left ideals $A \cdot e_p = A \cap J_p$. \end{itemize} We must deduce a chain of isomorphisms

-We wish to apply Corollary \ref{quotientingInductively} to the chain of twosided ideals where $I_i$ is the twosided ideal of $\rook \Brauer_n(\delta, \varepsilon)$ with $R$-basis diagrams having at most $i$ left-to-right connections.
+We wish to apply Corollary \ref{quotientingInductively} to the chain of two-sided ideals where $I_i$ is the two-sided ideal of $\rook \Brauer_n(\delta, \varepsilon)$ with $R$-basis diagrams having at most $i$ left-to-right connections.
 Since $A$ is assumed to be generated as an $R$-module by a subset of the rook-Brauer $n$-diagrams, $A \cap I_i$ admits the same description: it is free as an $R$-module on those diagrams \emph{in $A$} which have at most $i$ left-to-right connections.

 Let $i$ lie in the range $\ell \leq i \leq m$.
 First note that $I_i$ acts trivially on $\t$ for $i \leq n-1$, so $A \cap I_i$ also does.
 This is the reason for the requirement $m \leq n-1$.
 Note that since we assume $\ell \geq 0$, it makes sense to speak about $I_{\ell-1}$ (under the convention that $I_{-1}=0$).